Charles Mowbray: Political agitation

 In the early 1880s Mowbray was living in a notorious London slum, the Old Nichol, and was active in the Labour Emancipation League alongside Frank Kitz.
 In 1885 they both joined the newly forming Socialist League.
 Mowbray became known for his public speaking at a time of increasing police repression of open-air meetings.

 In September 1885 Mowbray was prosecuted and fined alongside another socialist for "obstructing a public thoroughfare", namely Dod Street in Limehouse, London, after the police attacked a large outdoor protest meeting.

 In June 1886 he was arrested at a rally in Trafalgar Square and fined £1.
 Later that year he moved to Norwich and began political agitating there.

 On 14 January 1887, Mowbray and writer Fred Henderson addressed a public meeting of unemployed workers in Norwich in what became known as the "Battle of Ham Run".
 After the meeting the crowd marched on the Guildhall to lobby the mayor, and began smashing the windows of a bank and several shops.
 Mowbray and Henderson were both arrested.
 Mowbray was sentenced to nine months hard labour at Norwich Castle for "riot with force, injuring buildings and assault".
 Henderson was sentenced to four months imprisonment.
 William Morris wrote a play, The Tables Turned; or, Nupkins Awakened, satirising the trial and judiciary.
 A committee was formed to support Mowbray's wife and five children while he was in prison.

 Prison further politicised Mowbray, and after his release he began openly advocating for the use of dynamite and propaganda by the deed.
-However, according to Special Branch ledgers at this time he also worked for Melville as a police informant, "organising secret shadowers of anarchists".
+However, according to Special Branch ledgers at this time he also worked for William Melville as a police informant, "organising secret shadowers of anarchists".

 In 1889 he was elected onto the strike committee for the successful three-week long tailors strike, developing a close relationship with the Jewish anarchist movement.

 He became an active member of the Labour Emancipation League.
 Mowbray was antagonistic towards anarchism until the late 1880s.

 Differences within the League sharpened, particularly over the use of violence in the immediate struggle.
 At the 1890 annual conference of the Socialist League, William Morris was ousted as editor of Commonweal and was replaced by David Nicoll and Frank Kitz with Mowbray as publisher.
 Morris left the League later in the same year, but the removal of his moderating influence and substantial funding shook morale.
-There was also an increase in violent rhetoric in Commonweal under Nicoll's editorship, with him arguing that "Individual assaults on the system will lead to riots, riots to revolts, revolts to insurrection, insurrection to revolution."
+There was also an increase in violent rhetoric in Commonweal under Nicoll's editorship, with Nicoll arguing that "Individual assaults on the system will lead to riots, riots to revolts, revolts to insurrection, insurrection to revolution."